openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-common-components-custom-dialog.md

 ## Nested Custom Dialogs

-When opening a second dialog from the first dialog, it is recommended to define the second dialog at the parent component of the first dialog.
-The second dialog can then be opened via a callback passed from the parent component to the first dialog.
+When opening a second dialog from the first dialog, it is recommended to define the second dialog in the parent component of the first dialog and use a callback from the parent component to the first dialog to open the second dialog.

  <!-- run -->